 At first glance, these seem like great perks!
 Gym reimbursement or discount programs are designed to reduce the barrier to entry for fitness, making it less expensive to maintain an exercise habit.
 The idea is, the fewer excuses you have to avoid working out, the easier it is to get started.

 However, one immediate downside of partnering with a gym directly: not everyone wants to work out at a gym.
 By limiting how and where your employees can earn credit for activity, you may be immediately alienating some sectors of your workforce.
+On a side note, here are the most commonly requested things that employees want in their wellness program.
+Wellness programs are way more than just a gym discount, or gym partnership!

 Here’s how they stack up against IncentFit: